telerik/fiddler-everywhere-docs/collaboration/saving-data.md

 - [Saving rules](#saving-rules)&mdash;Options to save single or multiple rules within the **Rules** tab.

->tip The save options in Fiddler Everywhere allow you to use local and cloud save, organize your traffic snapshots in collections, and collaborate easily with a few clicks.
+The save options in Fiddler Everywhere allow you to use local and cloud save, organize your traffic snapshots in collections, and collaborate easily with a few clicks.
 It is important to note that Fiddler Everywhere also provides straightforward [export/import options]({%slug fiddler-export-and-import%}), which are not interconnected with the application user interface.
+The latest version of Fiddler Everywhere supports different languages, and the following symbols are allowed:

+ - Letters.
+ - Numbers (0-9).
+ - Dashes (`-`), underscores (`_`), and blank spaces.

 ## Saving Session's Snapshots